Quang-Minh-Nguyen/PowerBI-Visualization/README.md

 > To be more specific, R1 and R2 region showed decent performance by excessing the deadline 19.43% and 21.12% respectively.
 On the other hand, given the same target, R3 region fell behind with a -14.76% compared to the deadline.

-> Furthermroe, there are 6 product which have outstanding sales which are Monte vani 55g, Monte Schoko 55g, Monte Drink 95g, Cheese Dâu - Chuối 50g, Cheese Dâu - Vani 50g, Phomai Sandwich 200g.
+> Furthermore, there are 6 product which have outstanding sales which are Monte vani 55g, Monte Schoko 55g, Monte Drink 95g, Cheese Dâu - Chuối 50g, Cheese Dâu - Vani 50g, Phomai Sandwich 200g.